last updated 05/07/2014

 Dual Voltage Sensing Relays

 If you have some sort of charging system for your auxiliary battery (eg solar panels), the single voltage sensing relay has a drawback.
 Once it opens, it prevents your charging system from charging your starter battery, and your starter battery will be slowly depleted.
 Adding a second voltage sensing relay in the reverse direction resolves this issue.
-The batteries will be joined if either battery is fully charged.
+The batteries will be joined if the voltage on either side is high enough.
 So once your charging system has charged your auxiliary battery, the second voltage sensing relay will close and your starter battery will be charged.
 Apart from avoiding depletion of your starter battery, this arrangement allows your starter battery to contribute to your power use every charge / discharge cycle, so you have some extra capacity to run your loads longer, and it allows the auxiliary battery to contribute to starter motor cranking.
 It also reduces the depth of discharge on your auxiliary battery, resulting in a net reduction in battery wear across the two batteries.
 It also gives your starting battery an occassional higher charge voltage above the 13.8V of the alternator, which reduces sulfation and extends battery life.
-There are dual voltage sensing relays available that perform this function as a single unit – closing when either battery is fully charged.
+There are dual voltage sensing relays available that perform this function as a single unit – closing when either terminal is a high enough voltage.
 So the system can be arranged with either two standard voltage sensing relays or one dual voltage sensing relay.

 The charging system (solar panels) are not included in the schematic.
 They are treated separately in the solar panels section.